Charles Aznavour: Musical career

-At the start of autumn 2006, Aznavour initiated his farewell tour, performing in the US and Canada, and earning very positive reviews.
+At the start of autumn 2006, Aznavour initiated his farewell tour, performing in the United States and Canada, and earning very positive reviews.
 Aznavour started 2007 with concerts all over Japan and Asia.
 The second half of 2007 saw Aznavour return to Paris for over 20 shows at the Palais des Congrès in Paris, followed by more touring in Belgium, the Netherlands, and the rest of France.
 Aznavour had repeatedly stated that this farewell tour, health permitting, would likely last beyond 2010; after that, however, Charles Aznavour continued performing worldwide throughout the year.
 At 84, 60 years on stage made him "a little hard of hearing".
 In his final years he would still sing in multiple languages and without persistent use of teleprompters, but typically he would stick to just two or three (French and English being the primary two, with Spanish or Italian being the third) during most concerts.
 On 30 September 2006, Aznavour performed a major concert in Yerevan, the capital of Armenia, to start off the cultural season "Arménie mon amie".
 Then Armenian president Robert Kocharyan and his French counterpart Jacques Chirac, at the time on an official visit to Armenia, were in front-row attendance.

 In 2006, Aznavour recorded his album Colore ma vie in Cuba, with Chucho Valdés.
 A regular guest vocalist on Star Academy, Aznavour sang alongside contestant Cyril Cinélu that same year.
 In 2007, he sang part of "Une vie d'amour" in Russian during a Moscow concert.
 Later, in July 2007, Aznavour was invited to perform at the Vieilles Charrues Festival.

 Forever Cool (2007), an album from Capitol/EMI, features Aznavour singing a new duet of "Everybody Loves Somebody Sometime" with the voice of Dean Martin.

 Aznavour finished a tour of Portugal in February 2008.
 Throughout the spring of 2008, Aznavour toured South America, holding a multitude of concerts in Argentina, Brazil, Chile and Uruguay.

 An admirer of Quebec, where he played in Montreal cabarets before becoming famous, he helped the career of Québécoise singer-lyricist Lynda Lemay in France, and had a house in Montreal.
 On 5 July 2008, he was invested as an honorary officer of the Order of Canada.
 He performed the following day on the Plains of Abraham as a feature of the celebration of the 400th anniversary of the founding of Quebec City.